SreejaAtluri/Instawork/README.md

 In this page, the user can edit the details of that particular team member in which the user can also change the role.
 After changing the values on click of save button, the details get updated and redirects to the list page.
-On click of delete button, it redirects to a new page ìDelete pageî.
+On click of delete button, it redirects to a new page ‚ÄúDelete page‚Äù.

 Delete Page